enisn/UraniumUI/docs/en/theming/Icons.md

 ```

 #### Font Names
-Single font name is provided by the package.
+A single font name is provided by the package.
 It can be used as `FontFamily` parameter in `FontImageSource`.

 - `Fluent`

 #### Glyphs
 Glyphs are provided with `Fluent` class.
 They can be accessed like `Fluent.Accept`.
-This class included in `UraniumUI.Icons.SegoeFluent` namespace.
+This class is included in `UraniumUI.Icons.SegoeFluent` namespace.
 This namespace is exported to the default UraniumUI namespace.

 ```xml
 xmlns:uranium="http://schemas.enisn-projects.io/dotnet/maui/uraniumui"
 ```

 #### Usage
-MAUI support font icons by using `FontImageSource` class.
+MAUI supports font icons by using `FontImageSource` class.
 You can use it in `Image`, `Button` and any control that has a `ImageSource` typed property.

 ```xml
 <Image>